mongodb/specifications/source/bson-binary-vector/bson-binary-vector.md

 ## Abstract

-This document describes the addition of a new subtype to the Binary BSON type.
-This subtype is used for efficient storage and retrieval of vectors.
+This document describes the subtype of the Binary BSON type used for efficient storage and retrieval of vectors.
 Vectors here refer to densely packed arrays of numbers, all of the same type.

 ## Motivation